WASHINGTON (AP) -- Average long-term U.S. mortgage rates rose this week, reaching high levels for the year.

 To calculate average mortgage rates, Freddie Mac surveys lenders across the country at the beginning of each week.
 The average doesn't include extra fees, known as points, which most borrowers must pay to get the lowest rates.
 One point equals 1 percent of the loan amount.

-The average fee for a 30-year mortgage was 0.6 point, down from 0.7 point last week.
-The fee for a 15-year mortgage fell to 0.5 point from 0.6 point.
+The average fee for a 30-year mortgage declined to 0.6 point from 0.7 point last week.
+The fee for a 15-year loan was unchanged at 0.6 point.

 The average rate on five-year adjustable-rate mortgages ticked up to 2.99 percent from 2.98 percent; the fee remained at 0.4 point.
 The average rate on one-year ARMs rose to 2.52 percent from 2.50 percent; the fee was unchanged at 0.3 point.